Messianic Jewish Lifestyle

 Interestingly enough, just as Messianic Judaism is not new, Messianic synagogues are not new either.
 Actually, we find they have existed for two thousand years!
 From Biblical and historical records, we know that there were Messianic synagogues throughout the Roman Empire and beyond, as early as 50 A.D.!
-(Jms.
-1:1, 2:2, Heb.
-10:27).
+(James.
+1:1, 2:2, Hebrews 10:25).

 2. How many Messianic synagogues are there?

-There are well over 125 Messianic synagogues and congregations throughout the United States .
-There are also many in Israel and other parts of the world.
+There are well hundreds of Messianic synagogues and congregations throughout the United States.
+There are also many in Israel, the former Soviet Union, throughout Europe, South America and other parts of the world.
 Messianic synagogues range in size anywhere from 10-15 up to several hundred members.
 Many have their own synagogue buildings, Messianic day schools and Messianic communities.

 3. Do Messianic Jews celebrate all the Jewish festivals and if so, why?

 Most Messianic Jews celebrate the Biblical festivals, i.e. Passover, Shavuot (the Feast of Weeks), Rosh Hashanah (the traditional Jewish New Year, the Feast of Trumpets), Yom Kippur (the Day of Atonement), Sukkot (the Feast of Tabernacles), Hanukkah (the Feast of Dedication or Lights) and Purim.